Liccium – high level overview

 1) Creators or rightsholders can algorithmically generate content-derived identifiers from their digital media assets.

-2) The ISCC codes can be declared to a registrar smart contract on a public blockchain network by digitally signing the transaction using a secure and non-custodial wallet software.
+2) The ISCC codes can be publicly declared to a registrar smart contract on a public blockchain network by digitally signing the transaction using a secure and non-custodial wallet software.

 3) The registrar smart contract stores the ISCC code and a URL that binds primary ISCC declaration metadata, on-chain.